Skip to page content

 The College’s programs are taught by dedicated faculty who are experts in a range of areas and are passionate about helping students succeed both in their programs and professionally.

-Most graduate students at UGA are not assigned to a faculty advisor until after admittance.
-A close working relationship with your advisor is paramount to progressing through your program of study.
+Graduate students in this program are not assigned to a faculty advisor until after admittance.
+A close working relationship with your advisor is critical to progressing through your program of study.

 Almost all in-state students begin their studies at UGA paying limited tuition or fees.
 Please note that these amounts are subject to change and are meant to give prospective students an idea of the costs associated with a degree at the UGA Mary Frances Early College of Education.